Skip to main content

 There are few things more adrenaline-inducing than cantering over the grass plains, only to be joined by a herd of zebra who have decided to take up the pace!
 You never forget your first elephant encounter on horseback.
 There is something indescribably thrilling about creeping up towards a herd of elephants, with only the soft tread of your horse’s hooves interrupting your appreciation.
 It is a privilege to be in their presence, watching them feed and interact.
 It is amusing, and a little disconcerting, when you find your horse is more interested in grabbing a few mouthfuls of grass, than in the gentle giants in front of him.
 And many riders become mesmerized by the sight of a tower of giraffe in the tall thorn trees.
 Your heart slows as you get to watch their incredibly long tongues dart through the leaves and their bright eyes gawk down at you.
 Being on horseback is a truly unique way to view wildlife!

-Wildlife Focused Horse Riding Tours
+Wildlife Focused Horse Riding Safaris

 Wildlife & Scenery Focused Safari